oneparsec/GD-ModMenu/README.md

 Firstly, download DLLs from release page.
 Then, put `xinput9_1_0.dll` and `ModMenu.dll` to the GD executable directory.
 If you want to add other DLLs, put them in `addons` directory.

-Currently I am working on a GUI Installer, so it will appear in future releases.

 # How to build

 You will need Visual Studio (2019 or 2022), CMake and Git.